bio-raum/nf-configs/README.md

 # nf-configs

-Welcome to the bio-raaum central config repository.
+Welcome to the bio-raum central config repository.
 We are developing and curating workflows for various applications in food safety monitoring, including taxonomic profiling of food stuff as well as assembly, annotation and profiling of bacterial isolates.
 And possibly more to come over the next months.

 All pipelines are developed in [Nextflow](https://nextflow.io/), using a common [template](https://github.com/marchoeppner/nf-template) with a focus on portability, high standard of implementation, ease of use and version control.
 Some of us have previously developed within the [nf-core](https://github.com/nf-core) project and most of the coding framework used here is based on conventions originally developed by nf-core for the Nextflow community.
 As such, nf-core developers will find it immediately familiar and users will appreciate the overall robustness.